Lullabot/drupal-docker-boilerplate/README.md

 ## Container Commands
 Use the following commands to manage the containers.
 The first time you `start` the containers, it may take several minutes.
 After that they will rely on cached copies of the images and should start very quickly.
 The containers will start up in the background so it's hard to tell when they're ready.
 You can tail the logs to see what's happening.
 When you see `KEEPALIVE` entries from `mailhog` the containers are ready.

-- Type `docker-compose up` to launch the Docker containers.
+- Type `docker-compose -d up` to launch the Docker containers.
+The `-d` means it will start in detached mode, allowing you to continue to use that terminal window while the containers run in the background.
 - Type `docker-compose stop` to pause them without destroying the data.
 - Type `docker-compose -v down` to completely tear down the Docker containers and their volumes, except for external volumes.
 - Type `docker-compose logs -f --tail=1` to view and tail the latest log entries from the containers, or `docker-compose logs -f` to view and tail all log entries.
-With either of these, `ctl-c` will exit out of the logs.
+With either of these, `ctl-c` will exit out of the logs without actually stopping the containers.
+Watching the logs is handy when first starting up so you can tell when the containers are ready, or anytime things don't seem to be working correctly.
 - To communicate from one container to another, treat the name of the service as if it was the IP address of a remote server.
-For instance, to get into the database from the php container, set the host as `mariadb`, i.e.:
+For instance, to get into the mariadb database from the php container, set the host as `mariadb`, i.e.:

 ```
 mysql -udrupal -pdrupal -hmariadb